buoyancy99/diffusion-forcing/README.md

 After the model is trained to convergence, you can use the model to roll out longer than it's trained on via appending the following command to correspond training command:
 `experiment.tasks=[validation] dataset.n_frames=1000 load={wandb_id_of_training_run}`

-Make sure you also checkout [this 3D-unet & transformer implementation](https://github.com/kwsong0113/diffusion-forcing-transformer) if you want a better, modern architecture.

 ### Robot Imitation Learning